GatoGraphQLForWordPress/gatographql-dist/readme.txt

 The plugins are:

-[Gato Multilingual for Polylang](https://gatoplugins.com/plugins/multilingual-polylang): Automatically translate your content.
+[Gato AI Translations for Polylang](https://gatoplugins.com/plugins/ai-translations-for-polylang): Automatically translate all content on your WordPress site, using the LLM of your choice: ChatGPT, Claude, DeepSeek, Mistral AI, DeepL, and Google Translate.

 == Frequently Asked Questions ==